XiaoMi/themis/readme.md

 ## Future Works

 1. Optimize the memory usage of RegionServer.
-Persistent locks of committed transactions should be removed from memory so that only need to keep persistent locks of un-committed transactions in memory.
+Persistent locks of committed transactions should be removed from memory so that only keeping persistent locks of un-committed transactions in memory.
 2. When reading from a transaction, merge the the local mutation of the transaction with committed transactions from server-side.
-3. Resolve lock conflict more efficiently.
-Each client could register a temporary lock in Zookeeper, and the client will lose the lock after it fails.
-Then, other clients could know the failure client and clean lock more quickly.
-4. Support different ioslation levels.
+3. Support different ioslation levels.
+4. Use a different family to save commit information and compare the performance with the current way(currently, we save commit information under the same family with data column).
+5. Commit secondary rows in background to improve latency.
+6. Release the correctness validate program AccountTransfer.